marquee/proto/README.md

 This starts a server that serves the compiled markup, script, style, as well as any additional files, on the specified port (default 5000).
 The source files are compiled every time the page is requested.

 The source files are compiled and inserted into a full `html` template.
-Libraries specified in `settings.json`, and the CSS compiled from `style.styl`, are added to the `<head>` of the page. `markup.jade` gets compiled to HTML and inserted into the `<body>`, and `script.coffee` gets compiled to JavaScript and added to the end of the `<body>`.
+Libraries specified in `settings.json`, and the CSS compiled from `style.sass`, are added to the `<head>` of the page. `markup.pug` gets compiled to HTML and inserted into the `<body>`, and `script.coffee` gets compiled to JavaScript and added to the end of the `<body>`.
 (Take a peak at the Proto source for the [full template](https://github.com/droptype/proto/blob/master/src/renderer.coffee#L41) it uses.)
 Additional files, like images, will be served as well.

 #### `settings.json`